 Nebraska Solar Schools is a Nebraskans for Solar program that has its own website.
-The purpose of our Solar Energy Education & Development Program is to provide resources for K-12 teachers to facilitate integration of renewable energy education into their classrooms or after-school programs.
-Resources are also provided for those who want to install a photovoltaic (PV) system at their schools.
+The purpose of our Solar Energy Education & Development Program is to provide resources for K-12 teachers to facilitate integration of renewable energy education into their classrooms and after-school programs.
+Resources are also provided for those who want to install a photovoltaic (PV) system at their schools

 The National Energy Education Development (NEED} Project partners with numerous local, state, and national energy outreach programs, including Nebraska Solar Schools and similar renewable energy education and development programs.
 NEED, which began in 1980, relies on an extensive nationwide Teacher Advisory Board to ensure that all curriculum materials are objective, up-to-date, scientifically accurate, and meet the requirements of national and state science standards.